Create SpatVector objects

-A filename can be for a shapefile or any spatial file format.
+A filename can be for a Shapefile, GeoPackage, GeoJSON, Keyhole Markup Language (KML) or any other spatial vector file format.

 You can supply a list of SpatVectors to append them into a single SpatVector.